‘Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 Greek has two words for "poor"--penes and ptochos.
 Penes means "working poor."
 (Penes would be contrasted with plousios, people with land who don't work.)
 Ptochos, on the other hand, means being destitute.
 To put it another way: Penes means having to work.
 Ptochos means having to beg.

 The Q parallel in Luke has "Blessed are you poor."
 Matthew makes this "poor in spirit," which, unfortunately, tends to spiritualize the text for modern readers and takes the accent off ptochos.
 Who isn't "poor in spirit" at least some of the time?
 That might preach, and not inappropriately so, but Matthew's emphasis seems more to be on those who understand themselves as being in solidarity with the ptochos.
 Such people would likely have constituted an overwhelming majority of the listening crowds.

-People in the time of Jesus were regularly forced off their land, and many--perhaps 15-20% of the population--would have been destitute.
-Moreover, another 60-70% of the people stood in real danger of being forced to join that already large core of the homeless and dirt poor.
+People in the time of Jesus were regularly forced off their land, and many--perhaps as many as 15-20% of the population--would have been destitute.
+They lived in the hills or in shadows, and got by, after a fashion, by forsaging off the land or robbing.
+Falling into the ranks of the ptochos was a very real fear for the great majority of people.
+In addition to the large homeless population, another 60-70% of the people stood in real danger of being forced to join them.

 The second "makarism"--"blessed are those who mourn"--dove-tails with and follows from the first.
 One way to become destitute in the first century was to lose one's place in their family.
 Family identity was exceptionally important in the ancient world.
 People were known as the "son of" or "daughter of" their father and mother.